 The Alder Commons Board and Staff Members will regularly engage in training opportunities to make sure that we are using an appropriate equity filter for all program opportunities and organizational structures.
 We are hosting community-based trainings, speakers, discussions, and documentary screenings at the Alder Commons space to facilitate learning and discussion amongst the greater community regarding issues of inequality.
 Check out our upcoming events.

 Equity and Inclusion

 Every person has a right to an education and an equal opportunity for success, regardless of their socio-economic status and background.
 In order to work toward educational equity, we strive to provide an affordable, equitable, and culturally-responsive alternative to public schools.

-Every educational opportunity at Alder Commons will be provided on a sliding-scale basis; families with more resources are expected to contribute more financially than families with fewer resources.
+Every educational opportunity at Alder Commons is provided on a sliding-scale basis; families with more resources are expected to contribute more financially than families with fewer resources.
 We utilize fundraising and other revenue streams, including coworking and membership fees, to subsidize access for families with greater financial need.

 Diversity of Many Types